VincentDirks/SecuritEaseTechAssessment/README.md

   * JUnit assertion needed it's input parameters to be re-arranged to `assertEquals(msg,expected,actual)`
 * There were some CVE's reported for spring and testng dependencies when I added them to the pom.
 I investigated, but I couldn't quickly figure out how to fix them and was keen to ask a more experienced java dev about them.
 * I swapped to using AssertJ - a personal preference
+* I am not deeply experienced (yet) with pojo's, lombok, jackson etc. for evaluating the JSON schema of the response.
+After a little investigation it seems that the current implementation confirms all parts in the JSON response are present in the pojo, but does not seem to verify that all attributes of the pojo are present in the response.
+I feel there will be some settings (annotations) to fix this.
+* I feel that some of the validations I've added are a bit brittle and hardwire the expected data.
+I would be keen to extract these to external files per environment.